Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 Prodrome

 High fever, cough, runny nose, red eyes.
-Koplik spots appear in mouth.
+Koplik spots appear inside mouth.

 🔴